May 13, 2024

 A contractor may recover unanticipated escalation costs for labor and materials for a compensable delay.
 Such recovery requires a comparison of the schedule of planned expenditures to actual expenditures.
 An integrated cost and schedule activity relationship is the single most important tool in establishing a contractor’s right to claim escalation costs due to a delay.
 If the schedule is CPM-based, the effect of a delay on the critical path can first be analyzed to allocate the responsibility of the delay.
 As a second step, the as-planned cost can be directly compared to the as-built cost of the activities whose delay is compensable.
 In some cases, these costs can be substantiated by evidence of an increase in labor rates as detailed in a union agreement.
 Another method of proof available is the use of labor and/or material indices published by governments or various companies.

 Another complication to recovery of escalation costs may be a “no damages for delay” clause in the contract.
-However, this restriction may be overcome by certain circumstances such as the delay not being contemplated by the parties.
-See Richard J. Long’s article on “No Damages for Delay.
+However, certain circumstances, such as the delay not being contemplated by the parties, may overcome this restriction.
+See Richard J. Long’s article “The ‘No Damages for Delay’ Clause.

 CONTACT US